-If it’s a hardcore, lifetime-to-master tank game you’re looking for, steer well clear of World of Tanks.
-This free-to-play titan offers fast and frantic gameplay with some realistic elements thrown in for good measure.
-The result?
-A game that’s ideal for casual gamers looking for an in-road to more tanking action and yet one with enough depth and progression to keep gamers invested well into the later tiers of unlockable tanks.
+If it is a hardcore, lifetime-to-master tank game you are looking for, steer well clear of World of Tanks.
+This free-to-play titan offers fast and frantic gameplay with only a handful of realistic elements thrown in for good measure.
+This is one of the best tank games for casual gamers looking for an in-road to more tanking action, and yet one with enough depth and progression to keep gamers invested well into the later tiers of unlockable tanks.

-Perhaps World of Tanks’ greatest strength is its roster of well over 250 armoured vehicles, ranging from scout vehicles to battlefield behemoths.
-Better still, with the game featuring vehicles from France, Great Britain, Japan, Czechoslovakia, Germany, Soviet Russia, the United States and China, there’s heaps of variation in what you’ll be battling alongside and squaring up to.
-You can even play it on the go if you don’t mind using the slightly watered-down mobile version: World of Tanks.
+Perhaps World of Tanks’ greatest strength is its roster of over 800 armored vehicles, ranging from scout vehicles to battlefield behemoths.
+Better still, with the game featuring tanks from France, Great Britain, Japan, Czechoslovakia, Germany, Soviet Russia, the United States, and China, there’s heaps of variation in what you will be battling alongside and squaring up to.
+You can even play it on the go if you don’t mind using the slightly watered-down mobile version: World of Tanks: Blitz.

-While the tags of ‘MMO’, ‘free-to-play’ and ‘tank’ apply to Armored Warfare as well they do to World of Tanks, a number of key differences enure both are worth the time of a tank game veteran.
-Transporting World of Tanks’ remarkably approachable gameplay to the more modern era, Armoured Warfare provides tankers with more equipment, newer tanks and a selection of versatile tank tech that adds a great deal more variation gameplay.
+While the tags of ‘MMO’, ‘free-to-play’, and ‘tank’ apply to Armored Warfare as well as they do to World of Tanks, some key differences ensure both are worth the time of a tank games veteran.
+Transporting World of Tanks’ remarkably approachable gameplay to the more modern era, Armoured Warfare provides tankers with more equipment, newer tanks, and a selection of versatile tank tech that adds much more variation to the core gameplay.

-Additionally, Armored Warfare brings PVE to the fold, allowing you to team up with friends to take on AI enemies, progressing through the ranks of tanks without constantly losing out to highly skilled foes in PVP.
+Additionally, Armored Warfare brings PVE to the fold, allowing you to team up with friends to take on AI enemies and progress through the ranks of tanks without constantly losing out to highly skilled foes in PVP.
 As a live game, Armored Warfare new tanks arrive frequently with updates that enhance and expand the game.
 You’ll never be short of a boomstick on wheels.

 What’s more fun than blowing stuff up and driving through buildings?
 Carefully micromanaging its crew and innards to the point where you forget you’re actually in a tank and instead begin to believe you’re a machinist in a factory… obviously.

-Steel Armor: Blaze of War offers up new pastures where tank games are concerned, looking to the battlefields of the 1980s Iran-Iraq conflicts.
+Steel Armor: Blaze of War offers up new pastures concerning tank games, looking to the battlefields of the 1980s Iran-Iraq conflicts.
 Tank enthusiasts will adore the rampant attention to detail – there are only two tanks in the game, but both are rendered to staggering detail, inside and out.
-Despite being fiddly and at times inaccessible, Steel Armor’s dry ardour for military hardware makes it a must-play for tank game veterans and fans of war games who want a more modern setting.
+Despite being fiddly and sometimes inaccessible, Steel Armor’s dry ardor for military hardware makes it a must-play for tank game veterans and fans of war games who want a more modern setting.

 Panzer Elite Action: Gold Edition

-Bundling two classic Panzer titles into one Steam release, Panzer Elite Action: Gold Edition is hours upon hours upon hours of driving tanks around World War II battlefields and blowing stuff up – and that’s exactly what we need sometimes.
-Incredibly user friendly, but full of engaging mechanics and unlockables, Panzer Elite Action is all about surviving one of the game’s famous historical campaigns to fight another day.
+Bundling two classic Panzer titles into one Steam release, Panzer Elite Action: Gold Edition is hours upon hours of driving tanks around World War II battlefields and blowing stuff up – and that is precisely what we need sometimes.
+Incredibly user-friendly but full of engaging mechanics and unlockables, Panzer Elite Action is a tank game all about surviving famous historical campaigns to fight another day.

-Playing on either the Allied or Axis side in a variety of famous conflicts, Panzer Elite Action gives you control of four-to-five tanks and sets you on your merry way blowing stuff up and cowering behind hedgerows for some semblance of cover.
+Playing on either the Allied or Axis side in various famous conflicts, Panzer Elite Action gives you control of four to five tanks.
+It sets you on your merry way, blowing stuff up and cowering behind hedgerows for some semblance of cover.
 While it lacks the realism of its originator, Panzer Elite, the need to look after your crew and upgrade your equipment makes for a compelling experience from start to finish.

 Careful positioning is key to surviving in most tank games.
-Battlefield 4’s tanks hate careful positioning.
-Battlefield 4’s tanks like going really fast, blowing helicopters out of the sky and making little ground people run away and cower behind buildings.
-Battlefield 4’s tanks are ridiculous.
+Battlefield 2042’s tanks hate careful positioning.
+Battlefield 2042’s tanks like going really fast, blowing helicopters out of the sky, and making little ground people run away and cower behind buildings.
+Battlefield 2042’s tanks are ridiculous.

-Rampaging around the map causing untold damage and ruining the carefully laid plans of your fellow soldiers is the order of business in Battlefield 4.
-This is tank gameplay at its most empowering, allowing players to become Death on tracks and leave any veneer of tactics or strategy behind them as they romp around the map exchanging shells for XP.
+Rampaging around the map, causing untold damage, and ruining the carefully laid plans of your fellow soldiers is the order of business in Battlefield 2042.
+This is tank gameplay at its most empowering, allowing players to leave any veneer of tactics or strategy behind them as they romp around the map, exchanging shells for XP.

 Heroes & Generals

-Forget the strategy-based metagame that accompanies Heroes & Generals’ engrossing ground battles and you’ve still got a hectic combined forces war game in which tanks play a vital role.
-Include the metagame and Heroes & Generals is the complete tanker’s package, offering everything from resource management to explosive first-person combat.
+Forget the strategy-based metagame that accompanies Heroes & Generals’ engrossing ground battles and you have still got a hectic combined forces war game in which tanks play a vital role.
+Included in the metagame and Heroes & Generals is the complete tanker’s package, offering everything from resource management to explosive first-person combat.

-Tanks aren’t the focus of this realism-heavy Eastern Front shooter, but the way they seamlessly fit into its mud-and-guts gameplay make for some of the finest tanking moments around.
+Tanks are not the focus of this realism-heavy Eastern Front shooter, but how they seamlessly fit into its mud-and-guts gameplay makes for some of the finest tanking moments.

-Red Orchestra 2 utilises a similar ballistics and armour penetration mechanic as War Thunder, ensuring that every encounter between two tanks is an adrenaline-fuelled duel where knowledge and precision triumph over brute force.
-Moreover, there’s the constant threat of instant, fiery death at the hands of enemy anti-tank troops is just part of what makes it one of the best multiplayer games on PC.
+Red Orchestra 2 utilizes a similar ballistics and armor penetration mechanic as War Thunder, ensuring that every encounter between two tanks is an adrenaline-fuelled duel where knowledge and precision triumph over brute force.
+The constant threat of instant, fiery death at the hands of enemy anti-tank troops is just part of what makes it one of the best multiplayer games on PC.

-Transporting the brilliantly refined RTS gameplay of the first game to the Eastern Front, Company of Heroes 2 is all about tactical ingenuity and making the best use of your tanks.
-Cover, line-of-sight and suppression are the keys to success in Company of Heroes 2, meaning you’ll have to direct your resources using genuine battlefield tactics if you want to repel the Axis threat.
+Company of Heroes 3 is a SEGA game about tactical ingenuity and using your tanks best.
+Cover, line-of-sight, and suppression are the keys to success in Company of Heroes 3, meaning you will have to direct your resources using genuine battlefield tactics if you want to repel the Axis threat.

-Packing a devastating punch and able to turn the tide of any battle, the tanks of Company of Heroes 2 are a joy to send guns blazing towards enemy infantry units and watch as the casualties mount up.
-Like all good tank games, Company of Heroes 2 acknowledges the vulnerabilities of a tank, punishing players who send their armoured units into the fray without due caution.
+Packing a devastating punch and able to turn the tide of any battle, the tanks of Company of Heroes 3 are a joy to send guns blazing toward enemy infantry units and watch as the casualties mount up.
+Like all good tank games, Company of Heroes 3 acknowledges the vulnerabilities of a tank, punishing players who send their armored units into the fray without due caution.
 Take a look at our Company of Heroes 3 review to read our impressions of the strategy game,

-Ignoring the fact that you’re fighting for the bad guys, the focus of Panzer Corps is firmly on leading your units to victory.
-There are over 800 unit types spread among 20 unit classes, which results in an endless array of attacking options for both sides.
-If that isn’t convoluted enough, every unit has roughly 20 parameters by which its strengths and weaknesses are judged – it’s all a battlefield-mathematician could possibly ask for in a tank strategy game.
+Ignoring the fact that you are fighting for the bad guys, the focus of the Panzer Corps is firmly on leading your units to victory.
+Over 800 unit types are spread among 20 unit classes, resulting in an endless array of attacking options for both sides.
+If that is not convoluted enough, every unit has roughly 20 parameters by which its strengths and weaknesses are judged – it is all a battlefield mathematician could ask for, making it one of the best strategy games around.